Benefits

 Work ability assessment

-If you have challenges affecting your job opportunities, your NAV advisor will assess your job opportunities with you.
+If you have challenges affecting your job opportunities, your Nav advisor will assess your job opportunities with you.
 We call this a work ability assessment.
 We assess your ability to work based on conversations with you, the information you have provided and the information in your CV.
 Read more about how we conduct a work ability assessment (text in Norwegian):

 Vurdering av arbeidsevne